The Association of CSPE Teachers (ACT)

 Resources will include local newspapers, election literature, party and candidate websites etc

-A visit from each candidate would be ideal, though as the election approaches they may not have time, but may be willing to send a representative.
+A visit from each candidate would be ideal, though as the election approaches they may not have time, but may be willing to send a representative, or partake in a Zoom call.

 Party political broadcasts can be recorded from radio and TV or streamed from online sources and used in class.